The benefits of a grain-free diet for dogs.

 With such a wide range of reasons it’s no wonder many owners are now either going primarily or wholly for a grain-free diet.
 Whether the goal is to isolate (and negate) food allergies, reduce unhealthy weight or ensure sustained energy, a grain-free meal is often the natural choice.

-A La Carte dog food is available from Topflite’s online store.
+A La Carte dog food is available from Topflite’s online store and can be delivered to doorsteps New Zealand-wide.
 Zealandia Ethical Pet food is available from good pet stores and vet clinics around New Zealand.